WinstonAC/winston-ai/SANDBOX.md

 - All actions in the sandbox are safe and won't affect any production data
 - Email sending is configured to use a test SMTP server
 - All dates and statistics are generated as sample data
+- Team management features are available to team admins
 - Feel free to experiment with all features!

 ## 🆘 Need Help?